craftGBD/craftGBD/README.md

 These models were trained with a modified caffe(https://github.com/yjxiong/caffe/tree/mem), which is different in BN layer with the offical version.

+##------------------------------ Contacts ---------------------------------
+For details about GBD, please contact Wanli Ouyang(wlouyang@ee.cuhk.edu.hk)

+For details about code usage, please contact Yucong Zhou(zhouyucong@sensetime.com)

-For any details please contact xiaotong@ee.cuhk.edu.hk(https://github.com/Cysu).
+For details about pre-trained models, please contact Tong Xiao(xiaotong@ee.cuhk.edu.hk)